 You will find that the dress in Prague is the same as in the United States, especially fashion for young people.
 You should feel free to bring a lot of tidy casual clothing-for home, school, and even attendance at the alternative theatres and shows we visit where casual clothing is welcome-and something that is more formal (rather nice-casual) for classical concerts or perhaps some special events with your family.
-Keep in mind that Prague's winters can be icy cold and that in May and September the weather is warm, but even these months are unpredictable.
-The best solution is to bring clothes that can be layered plus a warm coat, silk long-underwear, warm socks, gloves or mittens, and a ski hat as mentioned below.
+Keep in mind that in summer the weather is warm, but even these months are unpredictable.
+The best solution is to bring clothes that can be layered plus a warm coat.
 You will be outside for long periods of time: while traveling to and from class, during lectures in the field, and on the walking tours we do during excursions.
-Good
+Good walking or hiking shoes are essential.
+In Prague, you will be doing a lot of walking on wet cobble stone streets, so your shoes should be low-heeled, waterproof, comfortable, and rubber-soled.
+Most importantly, good outdoors walking shoes are necessary for walks and hikes during excursions outside Prague.